reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 ## Setting Up Jest

-Now, we want to create a contract that defines how the REST client (consumer) and REST server (provider) interact with one another.
-The contract is created from a unit test, so we have to set up the Jest testing framework to cooperate with Pact.
+We want to create a contract that defines how the REST client (consumer) and REST server (provider) interact with one another.
+The contract is created from within a unit test, so we have to set up the Jest testing framework to cooperate with Pact.

 ### Initializing the Pact Mock Provider